-- 12. It is the responsibility of the user to obtain a personal dosimeter from the receptionist during regular business hours.
+- 13. It is the responsibility of the user to obtain a personal dosimeter from the receptionist during regular business hours.
 When receiving the dosimeter, the user will be asked to provide a birth date, and either a social security number or passport number.
-Please return the dosimeter to the Manager for User Relations at the completion of your visit. - 13.
+Please return the dosimeter to the Manager for User Relations at the completion of your visit. - 14.
 Members of your group will need NSCL access cards to enter NSCL and work in radiationrestricted areas of the laboratory.
 Our guiding principle is that users receive building access soon after they arrive with cards that expire when they leave.
 Access cards to radiationrestricted areas are granted only to users with valid user training (see item 6 above).
 The Manager for User Relations is your contact for getting your access card.
 If a user who needs training arrives after hours or on the weekend and has a business need to access NSCL prior to resumption of business hours, (s)he will be issued a temporary restricted access card (programmed for perimeter door access to non-restricted areas) that expires 8 hrs after resumption of normal business hours; if such a user needs to enter restricted areas prior to obtaining user training, (s)he must be escorted in those areas; after the user has received the required training, the card will be re-programmed for radiation-restricted area access.
 Your access card will be personalized with your picture (head shot).
 If you send us such a picture (e.g. in .jpg format) prior to arrival, we will use it; otherwise, someone from the Building Access group will take your picture after you arrive.
 Your access card will be saved by NSCL for future visits.
-Please turn it in to the Manager for User Relations at the completion of your visit. - 14.
+Please turn it in to the Manager for User Relations at the completion of your visit. - 15.
 When you arrive at NSCL, computer account information for your experiment can be obtained from the Manager for User Relations.
 The computer account procedures are posted at http://nscl.msu.edu/users/here.html.
 Note that users may not install their own software on any of NSCL computers; but they can request NSCL staff to do so.
 Such requests will be reviewed and, if approved, will be implemented.
-Note also that the computers may be re-imaged, removing such extra software, without notification in the interval between experiments. - 15.
-To maintain the integrity of the NSCL computing network, desktop and portable computers not managed by the NSCL Computer Department may not connect to any Ethernet wall jack within NSCL.
-Users may connect their portable computers to switches labeled "PUBLICNET" in the Data-U's or to the MSU campus-wide wireless system that is available throughout NSCL. - 16.
+Note also that the computers may be re-imaged, removing such extra software, without notification in the interval between experiments. - 16.
+To maintain the integrity of the NSCL computing network, users should not connect their own USB drives to any Laboratory computer.
+A USB external hard drive will be provided to the spokesperson for the purpose of copying and taking the data to their home institution.
+In addition, desktop and portable computers not managed by the NSCL Computer Department may not connect to any Ethernet wall jack within NSCL.
+Users may connect their portable computers to switches labeled "PUBLICNET" in the Data-U's or to the MSU campus-wide wireless system that is available throughout NSCL. - 17.
 Before the start of the beam time, experimenters must be aware of (a) the role of the Operator in Charge, (b) the role of the Experimenter in Charge, and (c) the procedures for handing over control of the beam.
 These three procedures are appended at the end of this document.